ABBREVIATED SCHEDULE - A work schedule of more than 20 but less than 40 hours per week.

 ENTITY OR DEPARTMENT HUMAN RESOURCES REPRESENTATIVE - The primary Human Resources administrator for the entity, school, or department.

-EQUAL OPPORTUNITY/AFFIRMATIVE ACTION - A policy of affirmative action for equal opportunity in employment without regard to race, religion, national origin, disability, veteran status, sexual orientation or preference, gender or age.
+EQUAL OPPORTUNITY/AFFIRMATIVE ACTION - A policy of affirmative action for equal opportunity in employment without regard to race, sex, age, genetic information, religion, color, national origin, disability, sexual orientation, gender identity, gender expression, and veteran status.
 This policy applies to all personnel actions - including compensation, benefits, transfers, promotions, layoffs, recalls, demotions, and terminations.
 It also pertains to Duke-sponsored training programs - including social, educational assistance, and recreational programs and the use of Duke facilities.

 EXEMPT STATUS - Staff performing "exempt work" are not eligible for overtime pay and are not covered by the overtime pay provisions of the federal Fair Labor Standards Act.
 Staff performing "exempt" work are compensated on a salary basis and are paid monthly.
 This term is used interchangeably with "monthly" and "salaried."